What Is Customer Health Score?

 What inputs go into a customer health score?

 Common inputs include product usage frequency, feature adoption breadth, support ticket volume, NPS or CSAT scores, executive engagement, payment history, and contract renewal timeline.
 The specific inputs depend on your product and customer base.
+This is a common area of focus for customer success teams working to improve their approach to Customer Health Score.

 How accurate are customer health scores?

 A well-calibrated health score predicts churn with 60-75% accuracy.
 Perfect accuracy is unrealistic because external factors (budget cuts, acquisitions, champion departures) are unpredictable.
 The goal is actionable signal, not perfect prediction.
+This is a common area of focus for customer success teams working to improve their approach to Customer Health Score.

 Which CS platforms support health scoring?

 Gainsight, ChurnZero, Vitally, Totango, Planhat, and Catalyst all offer built-in health scoring features.
 Each has different approaches to weighting, automation, and visualization.
+This is a common area of focus for customer success teams working to improve their approach to Customer Health Score.

 Get the Weekly Pulse